AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-composer/content-composer-help.md

 ---
-title: Adobe Learning Manager Content Composer Help
+title: Adobe Learning Manager Content Composer (Beta) Help
 description: From a plain-language prompt to a published course, Adobe Learning Manager Content Composer handles the instructional design so you can focus on what learners need.
 contentowner: saghosh
 ---

-# Adobe Learning Manager Content Composer Help
+# Adobe Learning Manager Content Composer (Beta) Help

 >[!IMPORTANT]
 >
->Adobe Learning Manager Content Composer will be available as a Beta feature and will be turned on by default.
-If you do not want access to the feature, or if you face any difficulties accessing it, please reach out to your respective Customer Success Manager.
+>Beta features may contain defects and are provided "AS IS" without warranty of any kind.
+Adobe has the sole discretion whether to make beta features generally available.
+Adobe has no obligation to maintain, correct, update, change, modify or otherwise support (by way of Adobe Support Services or otherwise) the beta features.
+Should a beta feature become generally available, it may be subject to additional terms and conditions, including applicable fees.
+Beta features are subject to change without notice, including discontinuation.
+Customers are advised to use caution and not to rely in any way on the uninterrupted or error-free functioning or performance of the beta features.
+Accordingly, any use of the beta features is entirely at the Customer's own risk.
+Product capabilities and related documentation may change as the feature evolves.
+This documentation reflects the current beta experience and should not be considered final or complete product documentation.

 **From concept to course in minutes**